-The Applicant is solely responsible for conducting and documenting periodic maintenance and testing on the generating equipment and its associated control, protective equipment, interrupting devices, and main isolation device4, per manufacturer recommendations.
-Refer to the Sample Periodic Interconnection Test Log (Appendix K).
+The Applicant is solely responsible for conducting and documenting periodic maintenance and testing on the generating equipment and its associated control, protective equipment, interrupting devices, and main isolation device2, per manufacturer recommendations.

 If protective relaying is required per the technical requirements, the Applicant is responsible for conducting and documenting periodic maintenance and testing every 4 years on relays and the associated interrupting devices, control schemes, and batteries, unless a written extension is provided by Consumers Energy.
 If testing is required, it shall be conducted in accordance with the test procedures provided by Consumers Energy as part of inspection testing.